Xaivian Lee: College career

-Princeton Tigers (2022-2024)
+Princeton

 As a freshman during the 2022–23 season, Lee made an immediate impact as a rotation player off the bench.
 In his freshman season, he appeared in 32 games averaging 4.8 points, 1.8 rebounds and 0.9 assists, helping Princeton reach the Sweet Sixteen.
 He began the following season averaging 19.5 points per game, leading Princeton to a 9–1 record through their first ten games, the school's best start in a century.
 In the conference opener against Harvard, he scored a career-high 33 points, in addition to eight rebounds, seven assists, and two steals, being named conference player of the week for his performance.
 On April 5, 2024, Lee declared for the 2024 NBA draft, while retaining his college eligibility.
+On May 29, he withdrew from the draft and announced his return to Princeton for a third season.
+Lee finished his junior year averaging 16.9 points, 6.1 rebounds, and 5.5 assists per game.
+He entered the transfer portal following the season.